NCSU-Libraries/dsci/README.md

 in the `solr` subdirectory of the current directory.
 This is sort of as a backup, but these files are 'concatenated' json that match what's sent to Solr.

 Currently there is no way to disable creation of these files.
 But they're useful to look at to help you learn what's going on.

-A side effect of the creation of these files is that we have learned all the fields that would be created, so if you want to take these files and create a Solr index on a different Solr instance and ingest them manually, you can do that.
-The `add-files.json` file can be POSTed to your Solr instance's Schema Admin API URL ($SOLR_URL/$COLLECTION_NAME/schema) and it will add all the fields at one go.
+A side effect of creating all this JSON is that we learn all the fields that would be created, so if you want to take these files and create a Solr index on a different Solr instance and ingest them manually, you can do that.

+If you run the application with the `--json` option, it will not attempt to write to Solr, and will just create the JSON files.

+The `solr/add-files.json` file can be POSTed to your Solr instance's Schema Admin API URL (`$SOLR_URL/$COLLECTION_NAME/schema`) and it will add all the fields at one go.

 ## A Note About Field Creation

-If the Solr server doesn't have a collection named `dsci`, it will be created on startup.
+If the Solr server doesn't have a collection named `dsci`, it will be created on startup (unless you pass in the `--json` option).

 It will also be recreated if you specify the `--reset` option on the command line.
-If the collection is being recreated and the 'solr/add-fields.json` file exists, it will be used to add all the fields found in the documents up front, which can take a while.
+If the collection is being recreated and the 'solr/add-fields.json` file already exists, it will be used to add all the fields found in the documents up front.

-## More Info?

-   $ java -jar build/libs/dsci.jar -help

-Will tell you a bit about how you can run the application, including specifying the Solr URL if it's different from the default, how to reset the collection, etc., and how to just generate the JSON, if you don't want to index directly.

-After you've build the application with

-    $ ./gradlew shadowJar

-You can copy `build/libs/dsci.jar` and run it from wherever with

-    $ java -jar dsci.jar [filenames]

 ### Neat, I Guess, But I Want To ...